fdsayre/RMedlineFunctions/README.md

 ## Function: Top Authors ----
 Create a data frame of authors and their frequency from a base data file

-# Function: MapPubsPerCountry
+## Function: MapPubsPerCountry
-# Maps number of publications published in a journal in a country
-# x = medline data file
-# y = metadata file with PMID as "ID"
+Maps number of publications published in a journal in a country x = medline data file y = metadata file with PMID as "ID"

-# Function: GetMeSH ----------
+## Function: GetMeSH ----------
-# Gets list of all MeSH Descriptors and Qualifiers
+Gets list of all MeSH Descriptors and Qualifiers
-# Very messy, includes redundant ID columns and lots of NAs
+Very messy, includes redundant ID columns and lots of NAs

-# Function: CountMeSH
+## Function: CountMeSH
-# return a sorted list of MeSH Descriptors (no qualifiers yet) in decending order
-# x = output df from the GetMeSH function
+Returns a sorted list of MeSH Descriptors (no qualifiers yet) in decending order x = output df from the GetMeSH function